domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ## Add Security Definitions and Requirements

-In Swagger, you can describe how your API is secured by defining one or more security schemes (e.g basic, api key, oauth2 etc.) and declaring which of those schemes are applicable globally OR for specific operations.
+In Swagger, you can describe how your API is secured by defining one or more security schemes (e.g. Basic, API key, OAuth2 etc.) and declaring which of those schemes are applicable globally OR for specific operations.
 For more details, take a look at the [Security Requirement Object in the Swagger spec](https://swagger.io/specification/#securityRequirementObject).

 In Swashbuckle, you can define schemes by invoking the `AddSecurityDefinition` method, providing a name and an instance of `OpenApiSecurityScheme`.
 For example you can define an [OAuth 2.0 - implicit flow](https://oauth.net/2/) as follows: